 Take on a challenge to see if you can save your existing JSON data into a property list file instead.

-A back to back challenge where you attempt to now read back the property list file you saved in the previous video.
+A back-to-back challenge where you attempt to now read back the property list file you saved in the previous episode.

 Learn about the differences of working with JSON and Property Lists, pros and cons of each, and when you’d want to consider using them.

 Congrats on finishing the course!
 Where can you take your skills now?
 Learn about next steps and further resources.